lynnaloo/valentines-day-bot/README.md

 > :heart: :cat:
 >
-> Tweets a special reply to mentions using the correct hashtag.
+> Tweets a special reply to mentions using the correct #hashtag.
 >
-> Uses Serverless framework and AWS Lambda
+> Uses Serverless framework and AWS Lambda.

 ## Try it out

 Mention `@thesecatstweet` in a tweet and don't forget the hashtag `#happyvalentinebot`.

+## About

+This is a demonstration project for Serverless bots inspired by other useful bots and other cute bots.

+*   The `handleMentions` function does scheduled polling of mentions to perform replies (if you want a 100% Serverless application)
+*   The `reply` function performs just the favoriting and reply to mention (meant to be called by the Twitter Streams API)

 ## Install